BeGin: Extensive Benchmark Scenarios and An Easy-to-use Framework for Graph Continual Learning: Benchmark Scenarios

-\smallsection{Time-Incremental (Time-IL).} In this incremental setting, we consider a dynamic graph evolving over time.
+\smallsection{Time-Incremental (Time-IL).} We consider a dynamic graph evolving over time.
 We denote its $i$-th snapshot by $\SG^{(i)}=(\SV^{(i)}, \SE^{(i)}, \SX^{(i)})$.
-The set of classes may or may not vary across tasks, and the details for each problem is as follows: \begin{itemize}[leftmargin=*] \item NC: The input graph for each NC task $\ST_i$ is the $i$-th snapshot $\SG^{(i)}$ of the dynamic graph, and labelled nodes are given among new nodes added to the snapshot (i.e., $\bSVi\subset \SV^{(i)}\setminus\SV^{(i-1)}$, where $\SV^{(0)}=\emptyset$).
-The label and features of each node are fixed over time and thus for all tasks.
+The class set may or may not vary with tasks, and the details of each problem are as follows:

-\item LP: As in the Domain-IL setting, base edges are used.
-For each LP task $\ST_i$, the set $\bar{\SE}_i$ of base edges so far and the new edges added to the $i$-th snapshot $\SG^{(i)}$ of the dynamic graph are used as the ground-truth edges (i.e., $\SEi = \bar{\SE}_i \cup \SE^{(i)}\setminus\SE^{(i-1)}$, where $\SE^{(0)}=\emptyset$).
+\begin{itemize}[leftmargin=*] \item NC \& LC: The input graph for each task $\ST_i$ is the $i$-th snapshot $\SG^{(i)}$ of the dynamic graph, and labeled nodes (or edges) are given among new nodes (or edges) added to the snapshot (i.e., $\bSVi\subset \SV^{(i)}\setminus\SV^{(i-1)}$, where $\SV^{(0)}=\emptyset$).
+The label and features of each node (or edge) remain constant over time, while its connections may vary. \item LP: As in the Domain-IL setting, base edges are used.
+For each task $\ST_i$, the set $\bar{\SE}_i$ of base edges so far and the new edges added to the $i$-th snapshot $\SG^{(i)}$ of the dynamic graph are used as the ground-truth edges (i.e., $\SEi = \bar{\SE}_i \cup (\SE^{(i)}\setminus\SE^{(i-1)})$, where $\SE^{(0)}=\emptyset$).
 After each task is processed, a subset of $\SE^{(i)}\setminus\SE^{(i-1)}\setminus\bSEi$ (i.e., new edges that are not used as missing edges) are added as base edges.
 The features of each node are fixed over time and thus for all tasks. \item GC: The snapshots of the dynamic graph are grouped and assigned to tasks in chronological order.
-Specifically, for any $i$ and $j$ where $i<j$, every snapshot in the labelled set $\SSi$ of the GC task $\ST_i$ is older than every snapshot in $\SSj$ of $\ST_j$.
-The features of nodes may change over time.
+Specifically, for any $i$ and $j$ where $i<j$, every snapshot in the labeled set $\SSi$ of the task $\ST_i$ is older than every snapshot in $\SSj$ of $\ST_j$.
+The features of nodes may change over time. \end{itemize}

 \smallsection{Remarks on Domain-IL and Time-IL.} While time can be considered as a domain, we deliberately distinguish the Time-IL and Domain-IL settings.
 Many real-world graphs undergo temporal evolution, establishing an intrinsic connection between time and graph dynamics (see Figure~\ref{fig:int:increasing} for an example).
 However, such a relationship is not apparent for (non-temporal) domains.
 We assume that graphs evolve under time-IL settings but not under Domain-IL settings.

 \smallsection{Remarks on Difference from \citep{zhang2022cglb}.} For NC and LC, we fix the input graph for all tasks (i.e., $\forall i\neq j$, $\SGi=\SGj$) enabling us to study the changes in each dimension (i.e., task, class, and domain) on its own, and we separately consider the dynamics of the input graph in Time-IL settings.
 It is important to note that the Task-IL and Class-IL settings in \citep{zhang2022cglb} differ from our approach.
 In their settings, the timing of when edges are added to the input graph is determined solely by the tasks (or classes) that the endpoints belong to.
 That is, changes in tasks (or classes) and the dynamics of the input graph are perfectly coupled without sufficient justification.
 This coupling does not reflect actual graph dynamics, which are not solely or predominantly determined by tasks.